g-reijia/eco_genomics_2025/population_genomics/popgen_notes.md

 My files began running on the VACC during the end of class time.
 Once I get an email confirming my files were processed, I will run the "process_stats_wrapped.sh" file which will run the wrapper using the following code:

 -   `sbatch ~/projects/eco_genomics_2025/population_genomics/myscripts/process_stats_wrapped.sh`

+The next day, I ran the sbatch script above and the files were saved into my `myscripts` folder.

+#### September 18, 2025 - Review bamstats and set up [nucleotide diversity estimation using ANGSD](https://pespenilab.github.io/Ecological-Genomics/Fall2025/tutorials/EcoGen2025_PopGenomics4_Diversity.html)

+-   Wrote a short script called "bamstats_review.r" located in `myscripts` to evaluate the mapping success

+    -   Saw roughly % of reads mapped in proper pairs

+    -   Obtained depth of coverage between 2-3x -\> suggests we need to use a probabilistic framework for analyzing the genotype data.

+We then created a bash script to set up ANGSD to estimate nucleotide diversity, which is saved in `myscripts/` folder titled "ANGSD.sh".
+This script created a folder in `mydata/` which is populated by a file called "2100_bam.list".
+The bash script was run using the following code:

+-   `bash ANGSD.sh`

+Then, we added another chunk of code in the "ANGSD.sh" file in order to run the ANGSD portion of the script.

+We then made a wrapper script to begin analyzing nucleotide diversity.
+This filed is called "ANGSD_doThetas.sh" located in `myscripts/` folder.
+We sent this script to the VACC and the output file is stored in `mylogs/`.